tlotze/ophelia/doc/README.txt

      request: the request

+     slots: output material filled into slots by more specific templates and scripts.

+     macros: macros defined by any relevant templates and scripts, both more and less specific

-     path: str, path traversed so far
+     trav_path: str, path traversed so far

-     tail: tuple of str, path segments yet to traverse from here
+     trav_tail: tuple of str, path segments yet to traverse from here

      discardOuterTemplates: see "controlling traversal" below